23maria/finance-education/readme.md

-## Finaance-Ed
+## Finance-Ed
-An educational website for students and programmers 😊😊😊
+An educational website for all kinds of people to earn and learn😊😊😊

 ✔ We have made this website as responsive website so,  users can
    easily access our website from  any device.